sadik-smd/processor-sdk-doc-fork/source/linux/Foundational_Components/Power_Management/pm_wakeup_sources.rst

 Main I/O Daisy Chain
 ********************

-The main domain is powered-off when the SoC enters low power mode.
-This includes controllers like Main UART, GPIO, I2C, etc. The question then arises how to wakeup the SoC from peripherals connected to these controllers (for example main UART)?
-Here's where the role of I/O Daisy Chaining comes in.
-At the hardware level, all the pads in an SoC have to be pinmuxed to dedicated controllers like UART or GPIO.
+The system powers off the main domain when the SoC enters a low power mode.
+The main domain includes controllers such as Main UART, GPIO, I2C, etc. I/O daisy chaining is used in order to wakeup the SoC from peripherals that are connected to powered-off controllers.
+At the hardware level, all the pads in an SoC are pinmuxed to dedicated controllers like UART or GPIO.

-For example, if a key press on Main UART (which is used for Linux console logs) were to wakeup the system from Deep Sleep then simply configuring the Main UART controller as a wakeup source wouldn't suffice.
-This is because the UART controller is powered off and wouldn't be able to register any key press as such.
-However, at the "pad" level we are still connected, and the pads have a specific way to be configured as wakeup sources.
+For example, to wakeup the system from Deep Sleep via a key press on Main UART (used for Linux console logs), then simply configuring the Main UART controller as a wakeup source wouldn't work.
+This is because the UART controller is powered off and wouldn't be able to register any key press as a wakeup event.
+However, the UART is still connected at the "pad" level and the pads can be configured as wakeup sources by setting a specific bit in the pad register.

 For detailed information and sequence please refer to I/O Power Management and Daisy Chaining section in the TRM.

 .. ifconfig:: CONFIG_part_variant in ('AM62X', 'AM62AX', 'AM62PX')